 Consider this example: Your nonprofit receives a federal grant to help cover expenses for a program that feeds the homeless.
 Direct purchases such as food are easily attributed to this grant because you can immediately assign a monetary value.
 But you might also attribute staff time for serving food to this grant, meaning you’ll need to maintain timesheets for employees being paid to serve.

-In this case, your nonprofit will use time as the basis for cost accounting, meaning you'll need to present that time study to the nonprofit auditor as well.
-This is where many charitable organizations struggle—without accurate time records, your organization's financial statements may not hold up to scrutiny during an audit or compliance check.
+In this case, your nonprofit will use time as the basis for cost accounting, meaning you’ll need to present that time study to the nonprofit auditor as well.
+This is where many charitable organizations struggle—without accurate time records, your organization’s financial statements may not hold up to scrutiny during an audit or compliance check.
+If gaps are found in your tracking processes, it’s crucial to track remediation efforts to ensure ongoing compliance and accountability.

 Time studies for nonprofit audit success

 Time studies are essential for grant compliance under 2 CFR 200 because your organization needs to accurately track time spent on various grant-related activities and projects.
 This allows you to designate grant monies to cover the payroll expense of those projects.
 Maintaining accurate financial records of time spent working on specific projects is an integral step in audit preparation.
+Accurate time studies contribute to audit readiness by ensuring all documentation is organized and available for review.

 Make sure you have time tracking software that allows you to catch and correct human error.
 Your management team should look for obvious errors such as: